matiasresta/textExpander/README.md

 - In case of force exiting the program the "qqq" key is hardcoded into exiting (AVOID USING THIS KEY)

 Future Improvements:
-- Keys do not work if they contain nmumbers or special characters
+- Keys do not work if they contain numbers or special characters
 - Basic Code optimization
 - Basic GUI improvements
 - Automatic Server implementation